Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based AD: Methodology

 \subsubsection{Medical Anomaly Detection}

-While most works on CLIP-based AD focus on industrial AD, recent studies have begun to challenge medical anomaly detection (medical AD)~\cite{chen2023clip, zhu2024inctrl,huang2024adapting, hua2024medicalclip, zhang2024mediclip}.
-CLIP-based medical AD is a more challenging area than industrial AD due to the larger gap between different data modalities.
-A representative work on medical AD is MVFA~\cite{huang2024adapting}.
+While most works on VLM-based AD focus on industrial AD, recent studies have begun to challenge medical anomaly detection (medical AD)~\citep{chen2023clip, zhu2024inctrl,huang2024adapting, hua2024medicalclip, zhang2024mediclip, cao2024adaclip}.
+VLM-based medical AD is a challenging area as well as industrial AD due to the larger gap between different data modalities.
+A representative work on medical AD is MVFA~\citep{huang2024adapting}.
 MVFA is a method specifically tailored for medical AD.
 It incorporates multiple residual adapters into the CLIP's visual encoder to reduce the domain gap, enabling a stepwise enhancement of visual features across different levels.
 The future progression of medical AD and industrial AD offers an intriguing perspective, exploring whether these fields will develop independently or influence each other.
 However, when considering practical applications, it should be noted that medical AD faces the challenge that anomalies are not always describable in the language.
 Therefore, the development of medical AD methods that do not use CLIP is also important.